Author: M. Shadow

-But if he was going to, he had to know.
+But if he was going to do this, he had to know.

 Riddle had been watching him silently, expressionless save for the triumph in his eyes.
 Eyes that mirrored in hazel Harry's own.
 Eyes he now met squarely.

-"Promise me," he began softly, asking for an oath he'd read months ago, flowery and wordy and antiquated, but binding by the very things that made a wizard special.
+"Promise me," he began softly, asking for an oath he'd read months ago, flowery and wordy and antiquated, but binding by the very things that made a pureblood's pride.
 "Swear by your life and the ancestor's blood you hold so precious, that you are telling me the truth."

 The triumph grew stronger.
 "By my life and Salazar's blood, I am."

-He listened to Riddle's level voice, then nodded.
-"So be it."
+He listened to Riddle's level voice, then nodded and swallowed the lump in his throat.
+His eyes were burning.
+His heart felt like gravel; cold and in pieces.
+"Okay."
 He lifted his hand as if to cast the fang away-

 - Riddle started to slash the wand down -